greenorbitspace/hub/userguide/content/en/docs/glossary/a/atmospheric-correction.md

 ---
 title: Atmospheric Correction
 ref: atmospheric-correction
+weight: 1
+exported_at: '2025-06-16T15:03:41.342691+00:00'
-description: Atmospheric correction refers to the process of removing the effects of the atmosphere on the observed data, particularly in remote sensing applications.
-  This process enhances the accuracy of measurements and allows for better interpretation of the surface conditions being analyzed.
+definition: Atmospheric correction is a process used in remote sensing to adjust the data collected by sensors to account for atmospheric effects that can distort the signal received from the Earth's surface.
+This correction helps improve the accuracy of the measurements and provides a clearer representation of the surface features being analyzed.
-notion_page_id: 214d6625-c679-8003-b02c-e707f7df1c80
-exported_at: '2025-06-16T14:23:49.840078+00:00'
 tags:
 - tools
-category:
+id: GL135
+categories:
 - Space & Technology
-id: GL135
 ---